axemonk/Excel-formula/README.md

 # [Excel formula for Sublime Text][gh]

-Excel formula syntax highlighting for Sublime Text (with some support for Google Sheets, although currently experimental).
-Potential future enhancements include support for OpenOffice Calc and Mac Numbers.
+Excel formula syntax highlighting for Sublime Text (with some explicit support for Google Sheets, although currently experimental).

+Potential future enhancements include explicit support for OpenOffice Calc and Mac Numbers.
+Using this syntax with formulae written for those programs should be more or less functional, although differences things like naming rules and legal cell reference formats may break formatting in places.

 ## Installation